Agarose gel electrophoresis: Equipment, Principle, Protocol and Applications:

 Now add, 0.5μg/ml EtBr and shake well to mix it properly, (shake it gently so that bubbles cannot be formed).

-Place the gel tray on to gel caster and tighten it with the help of clamps: put the gel comb on the gel tray.
+Place the gel tray on a gel caster and tighten it with the help of clamps.
+Put the gel comb on the gel tray.

 Pour the gel into the gel caster and wait until it becomes solid.